DrMHY/homepage.github.io/_pages/about.md

 # <font color="#00066">💬 TEACHING</font><br />
 ## Curriculums
 - Coordinator for: (SHU-MSc) Academic Standards and Essay Writing, 2022-
-                    (SHU-MSc) Empirical Methods in Organization and Management Research, 2018- (SHU-Undergraduate) Academic Standards and Essary Wrinting, 2024-
+- Coordinator for: (SHU-MSc) Empirical Methods in Organization and Management Research, 2018-
+- Coordinator for: (SHU-Undergraduate) Academic Standards and Essary Wrinting, 2024-
 - Coordinator for: (SHU-Undergraduate) Practical Series: Thesis, Cognition Practice, Specialty Practice, and Social Investigation, 2023-
 - Coordinator for: (SHU-Undergraduate) Project Management, 2021-
 - Coordinator for: (SHU-Undergraduate) Qualitative Research in Management, 2020-